Madhour/CovaxAnalytica/reports/report.md

 ![vaccine sentiment](/docs/img/vaccine_sentiment.png)

-PfizerBiontech, the first approved COVID-19 vaccine, was the most tweeted about at the beginning of the year.
+PfizerBiontech, the first approved COVID-19 vaccine, was the most tweeted about in the beginning of the year.
 However it got quickly overrun by Moderna and Covaxin.
 The tweet volume is of importance because the more a vaccine is talked about the less the risk of a few opionion leaders influencing the absolute sentiment.

 ![Tweet amount](/docs/img/tweet_amount.gif)